aomdahl/gleanr_workflow/gwasMF/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# gwasMF
+# gleanr

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gwasMF is to provide the core code for actually performing the factorization work. blah blah blah.
+The goal of gleanr is to provide the core code for actually performing the factorization work. blah blah blah.

 ## Installation

-You can install the development version of gwasMF from [GitHub](https://github.com/) with:
+You can install the development version of gleanr from [GitHub](https://github.com/) with:

 ``` r